Chain of Trust (CoT) for Confidential Compute Arcitecture (CCA)

 The TBB Chain of Trust (CoT) starts with a set of implicitly trusted components.
 On the Arm development platforms, these components are:

-• The BL1 image: The APUs in RD-Fremont platforms are designed to prevent any unauthorized tampering or modification of the BL1 image.
+• The BL1 image: The APUs in RD-V3 platforms are designed to prevent any unauthorized tampering or modification of the BL1 image.

 The remaining components in the CoT are certificates and boot loader images.
 The certificates follow the X.509 v3 standard.
 It supports adding custom extensions to the certificates, which are used to store essential information to establish the CoT.